publisha/publisha.github.io/pages/id2fixed_recipes.md

 Under the Window>Interactivity menu you will find the EPUB Interactivity Window.
 With this, you can test your fixed pages (or indeed the whole book) before exporting to the fixed layout ePUB.
 Not all features can be previewed but certainly the animation, multimedia and interactivity will show as expected.

 [![We can preview the ePub before we export](/images/2017/03/id2fixed_recipes/image6.jpeg)](/images/2017/03/id2fixed_recipes/image6.jpeg)

+[^1]: Yes, it's true, when you Place, you can select a bunch of images.
+These will be loaded onto the cursor and can be placed one at a time; in this case, in each empty frame.